-We have applied for rare pediatric disease designation for TSHA-101 for the treatment of GM2 gangliosidosis, TSHA-102 for the treatment of Rett syndrome, TSHA-103 for the treatment of SLC6A1 haploinsufficiency and TSHA-104 for the treatment of SURF1 deficiency.
-Designation of a drug or biologic as a product for a rare pediatric disease does not guarantee that a BLA for such drug or biologic will meet the eligibility criteria for a rare pediatric disease priority review voucher at the time the application is approved.
-Under the Federal Food, Drugs, and Cosmetic Act, or FDCA, we will need to request a rare pediatric disease priority review voucher in our original BLA for TSHA-101, TSHA-102, TSHA-104 and any other candidates for which we submit a marketing application.
-The FDA may determine that a BLA for TSHA-101, TSHA-101, TSHA-102, TSHA-103 or TSHA-104, if approved, does not meet the eligibility criteria for a priority review voucher, including for the following reasons:
+We have received rare pediatric disease designation for TSHA-101 for the treatment of GM2 gangliosidosis (Tay-Sachs Disease and Sandhoff Disease), TSHA-118 for the treatment of CLN1 disease, TSHA-102 for the treatment of Rett syndrome, TSHA-103 for the treatment of SLC6A1 haploinsufficiency, TSHA-104 for the treatment of SURF1-associated Leigh syndrome and TSHA-105 for the treatment of SLC13A5 deficiency.
+Designation of a drug or biologic as a product for a rare pediatric disease does not guarantee that a BLA for such drug or biologic will meet the eligibility criteria for a rare pediatric disease PRV at the time the application is approved.
+Under the FDCA, we will need to request a rare pediatric disease PRV in our original BLA for TSHA-101, TSHA-118, TSHA-102, TSHA-103, TSHA-104, TSHA-105 and any other candidates for which we submit a marketing application.
+The FDA may determine that a BLA for TSHA-101, TSHA-101, TSHA-103, TSHA-104 or TSHA-105, if approved, does not meet the eligibility criteria for a PRV, including for the following reasons:

-- GM2 gangliosidosis, Rett syndrome, SLC6A1 haploinsufficiency or SURF1 deficiency no longer meet the definition of a rare pediatric disease; - the BLA contains an active ingredient (including any ester or salt of the active ingredient) that has been previously approved in an BLA; - · the BLA is not deemed eligible for priority review; - the BLA does not rely on clinical data derived from studies examining a pediatric population and dosages of the drug intended for that population (that is, if the BLA does not contain sufficient clinical data to allow for adequate labeling for use by the full range of affected pediatric patients); or - the BLA is approved for a different adult indication than the rare pediatric disease for which TSHA-101, TSHA-102, TSHA-103 or TSHA-104 are designated.
+- GM2 gangliosidosis, CLN1 disease, Rett syndrome, SLC6A1 haploinsufficiency, SURF1associated Leigh syndrome or SLC13A5 deficiency no longer meet the definition of a rare pediatric disease; - the BLA contains an active ingredient that has been previously approved in a BLA; - the BLA is not deemed eligible for priority review; - the BLA does not rely on clinical data derived from studies examining a pediatric population and dosages of the drug intended for that population (that is, if the BLA does not contain sufficient clinical data to allow for adequate labeling for use by the full range of affected pediatric patients); - the BLA is approved for a different adult indication than the rare pediatric disease for which TSHA-101, TSHA-118, TSHA-102, TSHA-103, TSHA-104 or TSHA-105 are designated.

-The authority for the FDA to award rare pediatric disease priority review vouchers for drugs that have received rare pediatric disease designation prior to September 30, 2020 currently expires on September 30, 2022.
-If the BLA for TSHA-101, TSHA-102, TSHA-103 or TSHA-104 is not approved prior to September 30, 2022 for any reason, regardless of whether it meets the criteria for a rare pediatric disease priority review voucher, it will not be eligible for a priority review voucher.
-However, it is also possible the authority for FDA to award rare pediatric disease priority review vouchers will be further extended through Federal lawmaking.
+The authority for the FDA to award rare pediatric disease PRVs for drugs that have received rare pediatric disease designation prior to September 30, 2024 currently expires on September 30, 2026.
+If the BLA for TSHA-101, TSHA-118, TSHA-102, TSHA-103, TSHA-104 or TSHA-105 is not approved prior to September 30, 2026 for any reason, regardless of whether it meets the criteria for a rare pediatric disease PRV, it will not be eligible for a PRV.
+However, it is also possible the authority for FDA to award rare pediatric disease PRVs will be further extended through federal lawmaking.